KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 If, for instance a tone-mapping of LUT type of operation shall be performed it can be done at a stage prior to the perceptual quantizer OETF.
 Exactly where this is performed will depend on in what space the operations shall be performed.
-To apply a LUT that is operates on normalized color values [0 - 1], call your function before step 4:
+To apply a LUT that is operates on normalized color values [0 - 1], call your function after step 3
 To apply a tonemapper that operates on unadjusted linear scene light, call your function before step 3: